stillunfolding/capastrophic/README.md

 2025-07-16 12:54:16     INFO    APDU Cmd ---> 84 82 01 00 10 F0 96 10 3D 79 56 92 D3 D9 96 05 A6 EE C3 F8 4B
 2025-07-16 12:54:16     INFO    APDU Res <--- 90 00

+=== Interactive Mode ===
-::: Interactive mode: Enter APDUs in hex strings and press Enter.
+Enter APDU commands as hexadecimal strings and press Enter.
-::: Input is case-insensitive.
-Any non-hex characters will be ignored.
+Input is case-insensitive.
+Non-hex characters will be ignored.

-::: To exit, type 'q' or 'quit'.
+Additionally, following commands can be used.
+Command arguments are cached, once provided, they can be omitted in future calls.

+Available Commands:
+auth / a                             - Perform mutual authentication load / ld [file] [pkg-aid]           - Load a CAP file (arguments optional after first use) install / i [pkg] [class] [instance] - Install an applet with AIDs (arguments optional after first use) list / ls                            - List installed applets delete / d [AID]                     - Delete an applet by AID (optional after first use) quit / q                             - Exit interactive mode

 >> 80F2400000
 2025-07-16 12:55:00     INFO    APDU Cmd ---> 84 F2 40 00 08 7C D4 E2 D3 A6 31 A6 E5